MicrosoftDocs/power-pages-docs/power-pages-docs/training-videos/index.md

 ### Create a view

-This video showS you how to create a view for a table BY using the Data workspace.
+This video shows you how to create a view for a table by using the data workspace.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4VIlD]

-### Add a list to a page
+### Add a list to page

 Now that you've created your table and view, let's add a list to the page.